Q-Probe: Scaling Image Quality Assessment to High Resolution via Context-Aware Agentic Probing: Introduction

 Nevertheless, RL-based IQA methods suffer from a heavy reliance on global macroscopic views, making it difficult to precisely capture subtle local degradation features (Fig. \ref{fig:teaser}(a)).
 Even when such artifacts are detected, they are frequently overlooked due to insufficient attentional allocation.
 In real-world scenarios, degradation in high-value semantic regions (e.g., faces or license plates) should trigger a severe penalty in the quality metric, whereas existing models frequently overestimate quality in such cases due to semantic robustness bias (Fig. \ref{fig:teaser}(b)).
 Moreover, these methods are typically restricted to processing global quality.
 In high-resolution contexts, this coarse-grained approach fails to resolve small objects and subtle local artifacts, leading to marked biases in quality prediction.

-The recent emergence of the ``Thinking with Images" \cite{OpenAI2025Thinking} paradigm has spurred the use of multi-scale tools for high-resolution tiny object perception \cite{zheng2025deepeyes, wang2025pixel}.
+The recent emergence of the ``Thinking with Images'' \cite{OpenAI2025Thinking} paradigm has spurred the use of multi-scale tools for high-resolution tiny object perception \cite{zheng2025deepeyes, wang2025pixel}.
 While this offers a promising avenue for fine-grained perception in IQA, directly transposing this local zoom-in strategy presents severe challenges.
 On one hand, traditional visual zoom-in methods relying on region-level supervision benefit from the diversity of target objects, merely requiring SFT trajectories to encompass the target regions.
-In the IQA context, however, training exclusively on degraded regions is prone to inducing overfitting, causing the model to establish a spurious causal correlation that ``cropping implies low quality" (Fig. \ref{fig:teaser}(d)).
+In the IQA context, however, training exclusively on degraded regions is prone to inducing overfitting, causing the model to establish a spurious causal correlation that ``cropping implies low quality'' (Fig. \ref{fig:teaser}(d)).
 Consequently, the model loses its discriminative capability regarding content, exhibiting a systematic low-score bias across all local views.
-On the other hand, although existing MLLMs excel at local semantic analysis, they often overlook the critical dependency of quality assessment on global context.
+On the other hand, even when equipped with local zoom-in tools to facilitate fine-grained semantic analysis, existing MLLMs often overlook the critical dependency of quality assessment on the global context.
 Taking the Depth-of-Field (DoF) effect in photography as an example, a sharp foreground contrasted with a blurred background typically signifies high-quality imaging.
 Yet, when isolated from the holistic view and focused solely on the background, models tend to misinterpret natural optical bokeh as degradation (e.g., blur), thereby erroneously assigning a low quality score (Fig. \ref{fig:teaser}(c)).
 Furthermore, the current IQA landscape lacks a benchmark dedicated to local fine-grained degradations in high-resolution scenarios, which significantly constrains the evolution of algorithms toward more refined perception.